 The Committee on Student Life handles any non-academic issues or concerns that students may have around the school.
-We handle issues such as Parking, Food Quality, Increasing School Pride, among a large list of other things.
+We handle issues such as parking, food quality, increasing school pride, among a large list of other things.
 We commit ourselves to bettering the life of UMD students on campus.
-If anyone has any suggestions, would like more information, or would like to help out with any of our initiatives, feel free to come to any of our Student Life meetings.
+If anyone has any suggestions, would like more information, or would like to help out with any of our initiatives, please feel free to come to any of our Student Life meetings.

 External Affairs Committee strives to gather student input on issues and allows students’ voices to be heard at the local, state and federal levels of government.
-We work closely with the Legislative Certificate Program to advocate on behalf of students.
+We work locally to strengthen ties with the Duluth community and the students at the University of Minnesota Duluth.
 A majority of the advocating is based on Higher Education Funding.
-The three major events involving the External Affairs Committee are Duluth-St. Louis County Days, Bulldog Day and Support the U Day, which all take place during second semester.
+The three major events involving the External Affairs Committee are Duluth-St. Louis County Days, Life After the Dorms Bulldog Day and Support the U Day, which all take place during second semester.
 If anyone has any suggestions or would like to help with our initiatives, please feel free to come to any External Affairs Committee meetings.

 RULES & ELECTIONS

 The Rules & Elections Director’s purpose is twofold, just as the name suggests.
 It’s primary duty is to start and end each school year with elections, on for Freshman Representatives in the fall and then the general Student Association elections in the spring.
 Between elections, the Rules & Elections Committee focuses on the Student Association’s bylaws and constitution to improve internal structure, increase efficiency, and to revise any rules or guidelines that are outdated.